DermNet provides Google Translate, a free machine translation service. Note that this may not provide an exact translation in all languages

 Psychiatric diseases that can lead to pruritus include:

-Multifactorial reasons for chronic pruritus of unknown origin are a combination of two or more underlying conditions.
+Multifactorial reasons for chronic pruritus exist when there is a combination of two or more underlying conditions.

 Pruritus of unknown origin is diagnosed when the conditions described above have not been detected.

-Factors in the patient’s history that can aid in the diagnosis of chronic pruritus of unknown origin include:
+Factors in the patient’s history that can aid in identifying the cause of chronic pruritus include:

-Core laboratory tests that can be done to diagnose chronic pruritus include:
+Core laboratory tests that can be done to identify the cause of chronic pruritus include:

 Skin biopsy is recommended in any patient who has a primary non-scratched skin lesion in a pruritic site.
 Biopsy of an excoriation will show secondary change and is not helpful for diagnosis.
 It should undergo a histopathological examination and direct immunofluorescence.

 If malignancy is considered a possible cause, refer for malignancy screening.
-If pruritus is present for less than one year, evaluate for Hodgkin lymphoma and liver tumour, especially if B symptoms are also present, such as fever and malaise .
+If the pruritus is present for less than a year, evaluate for Hodgkin lymphoma and liver tumour, especially if fever, malaise, or weight loss are also present .

 If a neurological cause is suspected, refer for a neurological work-up.

 Lifestyle modifications to treat chronic pruritus of unknown origin should include: